Healthcare Information Exchange Market

 The “Others” category makes up about 10% of the market, including components such as patient consent management systems, audit and compliance tools, and interoperability solutions essential for efficient and secure healthcare information exchange.

-Global Healthcare Information Exchange Market, Segmentation by End User
+Healthcare Information Exchange Market, Segmentation by End User

-The Global Healthcare Information Exchange Market has been segmented by End User into Public Health Agencies, Healthcare Providers, and Others.
+The Healthcare Information Exchange Market has been segmented by End User into Public Health Agencies, Healthcare Providers, and Others.

 Public Health Agencies

-Public health agencies represent around 25% of the global healthcare information exchange market.
+Public health agencies represent around 25% of the healthcare information exchange market.
 They leverage HIE systems to monitor population health trends, track disease outbreaks, and enhance overall public health outcomes.

 Healthcare Providers